Community Health Education Resource Person

 What is a community health worker (CHW)?
 Are you interested in becoming a CHERP-trained CHW in your community?
 Trainings may be held at various locations throughout West Virginia and CHERP Level 1: Wellness is also available online.
 The training is open to all individuals 18 years of age and older, with no prior health care experience necessary.
 You must have at least a high school diploma, general equivalency degree (GED) or higher education to train as a CHERP.
 For participation in the online training, knowledge of basic computer skills is recommended.

 WVSOM's Community Health Education Resource Person (CHERP) CHW training curriculum addresses nationally identified skills and competencies recommended that will prepare participants to impact their community.
 Participants will need to progress through each of the three consecutive levels offered online and successfully pass the exam for each level.
-Currently, Level I - Wellness is live with additional levels under development.
-Upon successful completion of the training, each participant will receive a unique registry number and a certificate of completion.
+Currently, Level 1 - Wellness and Level 2 - Health Promotion are live with Level III under development.
+Upon successful completion of the training, each participant will receive a unique registry number and can opt to purchase a certificate of completion.

 Find a CHERP-trained CHW